Kagethelephant/dotfiles/setup.md

 In arch its pacman instead of apt, for install `sudo pacman -S <package>` to update use `sudo pacman -Syu` and remove `sudo pacman -Runs`

+## Network Manager
+Just putting a general note in here that "NetworkManager" is what is used to connect to wifi.
+In the command line it is called `nmcli`.
+You can connect to a nework with `nmcli dev wifi connect "network" password "password"`.
+You can check if wifi is disabled with `nmcli radio wifi` you can enable it with `nmcli radio wifi on`.
+You can use `nmcli dec wifi list` to show available networks. service for `systemctl` is called `NetworkManager.service`

 ## Terminal
 `Ctrl + L` will clear the terminal
 `tar -zxvf <filename>` will un-compress a tar file